Technos

 in our curiosity, habits, and aberrations

-that Technos is as certain of our
+that Technos is as certain of our desires

 as we are of sunrise.